SimplyAddons/LustWatch/README.md

 ## About

-Lust Watch is inspired by the Lust Detector addon and aims to offer a streamlined and focused experience for tracking Bloodlust and Heroism activations.
+Lust Watch aims to offer a streamlined and focused experience for tracking Bloodlust and Heroism activations.
 Designed with performance and simplicity in mind, Lust Watch prioritizes its core functionality for reliable group announcements.